 Chlamydia is actually one of the more common STD's you can get when practicing the art of sexual intercourse with another person.
-This ofcourse means that you should be more naturally alert about your sexual status and situation as not doing so many gain harsh consequences for you.
-People who are very active sexually should take to heart as many people may not be too aware about chlamydia and the different complications that it may cause.
+This, of course, means that you should be more naturally alert about your sexual status and situation as not doing so many gains harsh consequences for you.
+People who are very active sexually should take to heart as many people may not be too aware of chlamydia and the different complications that it may cause.
 While chlamydia may not actually be the worst kind of STD that you can get, it is one of the most annoying and can cause you a great deal of trouble, especially if you don't treat it as soon as possible.

 How to know when you should start testing for chlamydia